w-henderson/Unlimited-YouTube-Search/README.md

 - `query`: the original search query
 - `resultsCount`: the number of search results returned
 - `maxResultsCount`: YouTube's estimation of total possible search results
+- `suggestedSearches`: list of suggested searches related to your query

 The following three classes are returned in the search results, and while they can be created yourself, there's pretty much no reason you would want to do that so I haven't included how to do so here.
 It's self explanatory in the code however.